Worried About Your Open Liver Resection? Visit Our Tampa Liver Surgery Center Today

-Liver resection is a curative management for primary liver tumors (hepatocellular carcinoma, cholangiocarcinoma, gallbladder cancer (+/- involving the liver), liver angiosarcoma, etc) and it is the only hope for cure in many metastatic liver tumors (metastatic colorectal cancer, neuroendocrine carcinoma, sarcoma, ovarian cancer, kidney cancer, etc).
-In the past decade, safety of liver resection has significantly improved with better understanding of liver anatomy, improved surgical instrumentation, and more sophisticated postoperative care.
+Liver resection, or open liver surgery, is curative management for primary liver tumors (hepatocellular carcinoma, cholangiocarcinoma, gallbladder cancer (+/- involving the liver), liver angiosarcoma, etc.).
+It is the only hope for a cure in many metastatic liver tumors (metastatic colorectal cancer, neuroendocrine carcinoma, sarcoma, ovarian cancer, kidney cancer, etc.).
+In the past decade, open liver resection surgery safety has significantly improved with a better understanding of liver anatomy, improved surgical instrumentation, and more sophisticated postoperative care.

 Not all patients are candidates for minimally invasive liver surgery based on their tumor characteristics.
-In about 15% of patients presenting to our liver surgery center require an open liver resection due to tumor size, tumor proximity to major biliary and vascular structures, and the need for a vascular resection with reconstruction.
-For example, if the liver tumor involves a major blood vessel feeding the liver (main portal vein, hepatic artery, and inferior vena cava) where a vascular resection is needed to achieve cure, then this operation is performed using the traditional open technique.
+About 15% of patients presenting to our liver surgery center require an open liver resection due to tumor size, tumor proximity to major biliary and vascular structures, and the need for a vascular resection with reconstruction.
+For example, suppose the liver tumor involves a major blood vessel feeding the liver (main portal vein, hepatic artery, and inferior vena cava) where a vascular resection is needed to achieve a cure.
+In that case, this operation is performed using the traditional open technique.

 Most patients stay in the hospital for 5-6 days after open liver resections.
 We only admit patients to the intensive care unit when it is clinically necessary.